-The Master of Arts in Education program prepares students to become teachers who are proficient in a teaching or specialty field and in the knowledge, skills, and attitudes of liberal learning, and who demonstrate skills for effective professional practice.
-The program objectives are to:
+The Master of Arts in Education program prepares students to become teachers who are proficient in a teaching or specialty field and in the knowledge, skills, and attitudes of lib-

-- prepare teachers who are distinguished by their comprehensive liberal learning, developed through the challenging liberal studies component and integration of the undergraduate degree program; - prepare teachers who have mastery of the subject specialization, developed through the baccalaureate degree in the academic discipline and through graduate courses and experiences in their chosen teaching field; - prepare teachers who demonstrate professional skills of high quality, developed through solid professional education curriculum offerings and meaningful clinical and internship experiences; - prepare teachers who are stimulated to exchange and implement the results of research and new knowledge in the profession; - 5. prepare teachers who function with competence and confidence in confronting issues of the profession in a pluralistic society characterized by continuous change; - prepare teachers who have leadership competence in making informed professional judgments; - 7. prepare candidates who are able to enter doctoral or other professional education programs; and - 8. prepare reflective teachers who are capable of continually and critically analyzing their own professional performance which allows them to grow in a professional manner; who are characterized by habits of life-long learning; and who engage in scholarly interaction and further learning experiences.
+2 eral learning, and who demonstrate skills for effective pro- 0 fessional practice.
+The program objectives are to: 1. prepare teachers who are distinguished by their compre- 0 hensive liberal learning, developed through the challeng- ing liberal studies component and integration of the 5 undergraduate degree program; 2. prepare teachers who have mastery of the subject spe- 1 cialization, developed through the baccalaureate degree and through graduate courses and experiences in their 2 chosen teaching field; 3. prepare teachers who demonstrate professional skills of 0 high quality, developed through solid professional educa- tion curriculum offerings and meaningful clinical and 0 internship experiences; Γ prepare teachers who are stimulated to exchange and implement the results of research and new knowledge in the profession; the profession,